Positive Indexing

 -The knife handle serves as the connection between you, the blade & the food you are preparing.

-- Optimized culinary knife handle designs complement enhance the natural capabilities & strengths of the human hand.
+- Optimized culinary knife handle designs complement the natural capabilities & strengths of the human hand.

 - We depend on our ability to create opposing forces within our grasp to maximize our effective grip strength.